learning-zone/javascript-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. What is the use of stopPropagation method?
+## Q 10.10.
+What is the use of stopPropagation method?

 The `stopPropagation` method is used to stop the event from bubbling up the event chain.